 At the time of the consolidation, the school district covered 25 square miles.
 A lot has changed since 1892 and so has the area covered by the Conroe school district.
 Today, the area covered by the school district is 348 square miles.
 The Conroe school district is the 17th largest school district and one of the fastest growing districts in the state of Texas.

 The ethnicity breakdown for the 2019 -2020 school year was White – 47.2%, Hispanic – 36.6%, African American – 8.1%, and Other 8.1%.
 The Conroe school district has a high graduation rate of 95.3%

 The Texas Education Agency rates schools and districts based upon the school’s performance on the State of Texas Assessments of Academic Readiness (STAAR) and the State of Texas Assessments of Academic Readiness (STAAR) End of Course (EOC)

-The Conroe school district was ranked as the sixth-fastest growing large school district (school district of over 20,000 students) in Texas in the fall of 2014.
+The Conroe school district is ranked as one of the fastest growing large school districts in Texas.
 The Conroe school district is projecting its student enrollment to increase between 1,400 and 1,700 students per year over the next five years.

 The Conroe school district tax rate for 2019 is $1.23.